Licensed motor car traders

 New vehicles may be sold as part of a drive-away deal.
 You only have to pay duty on the dutiable value of the vehicle, not the drive-away deal price.
 To calculate the dutiable value of the drive-away deal, registration costs must be subtracted from the drive-away deal price with the balance divided by the relevant dividing factor.

-The SRO conducts compliance activities, including data matching, focused on validating dutiable values declared on applications for registration and transfer.
-Verification of applicants' entitlements to the duty exemptions they have received for individual vehicles is also carried out.
+We conduct compliance activities, including data matching, focused on validating dutiable values declared on applications for registration and transfer.
+Verification of applicant entitlements to the duty exemptions they have received for individual vehicles is also carried out.